 - submit the new I-20 to the international student services office at your new school within 15 days of beginning attendance at the new school.

 Completion of Degree Requirements

-Upon completion of degree requirements, you may have the right to 1) continue studies at your same school or a different school for another degree or certificate, 2) apply for up to 12 months of "practical training" employment or 3) take up to sixty days to depart the U.S. See an International student advisor early in the semester to discuss your options.
+Upon completion of degree requirements, you may have the right to 1) continue studies at your same school or a different school for another degree or certificate, 2) apply for up to 12 months of "practical training" employment or 3) take up to sixty days to depart the U.S. See then International Student Advisor early in the semester to discuss your options.

 Failure to Comply with Responsibilities

-If you fail to comply with your immigration responsibilities, regardless of intent, you may lose your student status and thus not be eligible for benefits normally granted to F-1 students.
+If you do not comply with your immigration responsibilities, regardless of intent, you may lose your student status and thus not be eligible for benefits normally granted to F-1 students.

 Additional information is available from the International Student Advisor.
 We are pleased to offer information, counseling and assistance on all federal regulations related to maintaining your student status, and we wish you much success in your academic pursuits.